Many moons ago, long before the existence of the Internet, no one thought much about cardio.

 (I realize I mixed several different timelines in that sentence but bear with me for the sake of argument.)

 In short, we didn’t give much thought to cardio because we were too busy running around doing cardio as part of our daily lives.

 Today, every one of those things can be done in the comfort of our homes by simply shouting to Alexa, sending out a drone, or going online.

 Problem is, all of the latter activities burn a total of maybe two calories.

 When you get your heart rate up running from a wild boar, cardio becomes a do or die proposition.
 You either stepped up or got left behind to perish with the rest of the lazy hunter-gatherers.

-My theory is, if evolution runs its course in this current direction, eventually we’ll have no use for our legs and will simply bob around like buoys in an ocean, waiting for the next wave to bring us a fish, an iPhone2087, or the latest political disaster.
+My theory is, if evolution runs its course in this current direction, eventually we’ll have no use for our legs and will simply bob around like buoys in an ocean, waiting for the next wave to bring us a fish, an iPhone2087, or the latest disaster of massive proportions.

 So, before we evolve beyond the need for legs, it’s a good idea to use them while we still can.
 They come in handy for pumping blood through our systems and keeping our heart healthy.

 And yes, you burn calories.

 This, my friend, nicely segues into my topic du jour: cardio myths.
 By definition, cardio or aerobic exercise includes any exercise that raises your heart rate and sustains it for a length of time, such as walking, running, biking, swimming, rowing, elliptical training, circuit training, etc.